Saturday, 27 December 2025

 Rapid boil the mixture for approx. 15 mins until the mixture reaches the setting point (104-105 degC).
 I use a thermometer but a cold plate test can also be used.

-Remove from the heat and stir in the chopped mint.
+Remove from the heat, remove sprigs of mint and stir in the chopped mint.

 Pour into sterilised jars and seal.